exercism/v3/languages/swift/exercises/concept/structs-and-classes/.docs/introduction.md

 Structs and classes are two of the primary building blocks of Swift programming.
 They are both means of grouping together related data and functions into self-contained units of functionality.
-All of the basic types that you have been working with up to this point, such as `Int`, `Double`, `Bool`, and `Character` as well as collection types like `Array`, `String`, and `Dictionary` are actually structs.
-And when you define a struct or class, you are defining a new type to be used within Swift, just as you used those types.
+And when you define a struct or class, you are defining a new type to be used within Swift, just as you used the types you've already worked with, like `Int` and `String`.

 There are many similarities between structs and classes in Swift.
 Among other similarities, both are able to store values in _properties_ and provide functionality through the use of _methods_.